Category: Diabetes Management

 Isn’t that “normal” for me?
 Not really.
 Your usual blood sugar isn’t the same as normal blood sugar.
 Just because your blood sugar is usually high or you don’t notice any symptoms, doesn’t’ necessarily mean your body isn’t affected by those levels.

-My Children won’t Get Diabetes Until They Are Adults
+My Children Won’t Get Diabetes Until They Are Adults

 Unfortunately, more young people are diagnosed with Type 2 diabetes.
 It is caused by a combination of being overweight, getting less exercise, and family genetics.
 You can help your children and grandchildren prevent diabetes by encouraging them to maintain a health weight and stay physically active.